 2021 is the year that UX and conversion rate optimisation (CRO) will move from a nice afterthought to a vital component of a business.

 If a business is to continue to be competitive in the new digital landscape, it’s necessary to have less advertising and more marketing.
 Expect to see a massive shift of focus (and funds) from advertising to SEO, pay-per-click (PPC), paid ads and content marketing.

 Until the pandemic, digital marketing was instrumental in buffering other business activities, but this year it will be the dominant force.
 CEOs are expected to push more money into digital marketing to help acclimatise their business to the new digital landscape.

 Companies should focus on updating their websites, focus on UX, SEO, CRO and building organic traffic if they want to stay ahead of the game.

 Welcoming New Social Media Platforms

 While Facebook, Twitter and Instagram dominate the digital marketing landscape, there are tremendous opportunities with new emerging social media platforms and networks.
 One only has to look at the phenomenal success of TikTok to see the potential for digital marketers.

 It’s crucial to review the changing adoption of social networks to spot new opportunities.
+This also includes the release of podcasts too!
+Podcasts can be shared on all social platforms and is a great way to engage consumers.
+So, there’s no better time really to launch your podcast.
 Here are just some of the social media platforms to consider for your marketing needs in 2021: